andreichenchik/AndreiChenchik/cv/AndreiChenchik-CV.md

 	- Migrated the app to `TCA` and `SwiftUI`, leveraging previews to speed up feature development and improve the workflow for creating new modules.
 With `SwiftUI -> UIKit` bridging for complex features.
 	- Introduced `unit testing` for the iOS platform, ensuring app stability and facilitating quicker iterations during development.
 	- Stack: new modules with `SwiftUI`, `Combine`, `MVVM`, `TCA`, plus `UIKit`, `CleanSwift`, `CoreData`, with `swift-openapi-generator`.
-- `Apr 2021 - Sep 2022` iOS Developer at [Simply Receipts App](https://chenchik.me/simply-receipts) ([source code](https://github.com/AndreiChenchik/receipt)): Built an AI-powered app for receipt recognition and tracking, addressing a personal need.
+- `Apr 2021 - Sep 2022` iOS Developer at [Simply Receipts App](https://chenchik.me/posts/simply-receipts/) ([AppStore](https://apps.apple.com/ve/app/simply-receipts-tracker/id1586132989), [sources](https://github.com/AndreiChenchik/receipt)): Built an AI-powered app for receipt recognition and tracking, addressing a personal need.
 This was my first AppStore project, where I learned iOS development.
 	- Utilized `CoreML` for accurate optical character recognition and  data extraction.
 	- It's 100% built using `SwiftUI` with `MVVM` pattern and `CoreData` for data persistence with `CloudKit` for cross-device synchronization.
 - `Jan 2021 - Feb 2022` Full Stack Engineer at [enableOps](https://enableops.io/) ([source code](https://github.com/enableops/api-service)): Automatic system to create `infra-as-code` specification for any  payload leveraging `Kubernetes` and `Terraform`.